 The Tindall Foundation

 Presbyterian Support New Zealand is a Local Donation Manager for The Tindall Foundation.
 Donations are made to Presbyterian churches and Support organisations for initiatives focused on achieving positive outcomes for tamariki, rangatahi and families and whānau in their communities.
-Applications for funding are open, closing at 8 am on Monday, 1 July 2019.
+Applications for funding are closed and will reopen in May 2020.
+Please contact firstname.lastname@example.org if you would like a reminder email.
 Read more

 Love Reaches Out